Use these words right: “afraid”, “frightened”, and “scared”

 - “I’m afraid Sue isn’t at her desk at the moment.
 Can I take a message?”

 Hope now you can use “afraid”, “frightened”, and “scared” right and with confidence!
-Go on learning about the Use of English and about passing your First Certificate Exam with flying colors!
+Go on learning when to use “especially” or specially”, the Use of English and about passing your First Certificate Exam with flying colors!